gentee/docs-gentee/stdlib/buffer.md

 The _Insert_ function inserts an array of bytes _src_ into the array _b_. _off_ is the offset where the specified byte array will be inserted.
 The function returns the variable _b_.

+### SetLen\(buf b, int size\) buf

+The _SetLen_ function sets the size of the buffer.
+If _size_ is less than the size of the buffer, then it will be truncated.
+Otherwise, the buffer will be padded with zeros to the specified size.

 ### UnBase64\(str s\) buf

 The _UnBase64_ function converts a string in __base64__ encoding into a value of the _buf_ type and returns it.